 I would like to say that Tracy turned out alright – that she went on to find happiness and all the good things in life, but I can’t.
 Despite the best counseling and therapists, and the loving efforts of Carrie and her extended family and friends, Tracy never accepted love or security as her right.
 She never thought of herself as beautiful, or worthy, and she was never able to feel connected to other people.
 As a teen, she began to cut into her own skin.
 By the age of seventeen she was dead.
 One long cut to each of her wrists, and a final one to her neck.

 Many people, especially those who have never been close to abuse, seem to believe that the effects are fleeting.
 That people grow up, “get over it” and move on.
 That they hit a magic number, like 18, and make a total break from the terrors of their past.
 Many also believe that a rescue like Tracy’s almost ensures recovery; take the child from the environment, they say, nurture, teach and love them and all will be well.
 It’s just not that simple.
 The effects of child abuse, both physical and emotional, do not end with a magic number, a rescue, or an escape.
-They do not end when the fists stop pounding and the screaming stops, or when the hands leave the body.
+It does not end when the fists stop pounding and the screaming stops, or when the hands leave the body of a child, or when the rapes end.

 In Tracy’s therapy, as well as the therapies of many other children, forgiveness of the abuser was a central theme.
 “Forgive others so that you may heal” is an often quoted cliche.
 It’s been repeated so often, for so many years, that it’s almost universally accepted as necessary to the healing process.
 Let’s look at what forgiveness means: